ehsong/ehsong.github.io/_pages/research.md

 My second research agenda lies in understanding how China interacts with the liberal international order, in particular the human rights regime and the maritime regime.

 * Domestic and International Signaling during Foreign Policy Conflict: Maritime Disputes in China (with Sung Eun Kim). under review.
-  * APSA Los Angeles 2023; GIGA Workshop on Foreign Policy, November 2023; GIGA Workshop on Foreign Policy, October 2023.
+  * APSA Los Angeles 2023; GIGA Workshop on Foreign Policy, November 2023.

 ## Personalization of Executive Power